 6. Secure people don’t back down from taking a stand

 “The opposite of security is insecurity, and the only way to overcome insecurity is to take risks.”

 — Theodore Forstmann

-For instance, if someone is getting bullied at work or school, the confident person will be assertive and speak up about it.
+For instance, if someone gets bullied at work or school, the confident person will be assertive and speak up about it.
 They’ll let the bully know it’s not cool and to stop.

 Even though I’m only 5’7″ and 120 lbs, I’ll still confront anyone who’s mistreating others.
 I can’t help it; I’m an empath.
 When others hurt, I feel it too.
 If I get into a fight, then so be it.
-At least I didn’t allow someone to get hurt emotionally (or physically) when I could have done something to stop it.
+At least I didn’t allow someone to get harmed when I could have done something to stop it.

 Secure people will look out for others and stand up for what’s right without hesitation.

 “He, who is humble, is confident and wise.
 He who brags is insecure and lacking.”